NatLabRockies/pysam/docs/tools/SixParSolve.rst

 The five-parameter single-diode model calculates a module's current and voltage under a range of solar resource conditions (represented by an I-V curve) using an equivalent electrical circuit whose electrical properties can be determined from a set of five reference parameters.
 These five parameters, in turn, are determined from standard reference condition data provided by either the module manufacturer or an independent testing laboratory, such as the Arizona State University Photovoltaic Testing Laboratory.

 SAM's implementation extends the model to six parameters by adding an adjustment factor (``Adj``) for temperature coefficients, allowing for more accurate modeling of module performance across varying temperature conditions.
+The model is described in DeSoto et al, 2006 "Improvement and validation of a model for photovoltaic array performance" and the implementation based on Dobos 2012 "An Improved Coefficient Calculator for the California Energy Commission 6 Parameter Photovoltaic Module Model".

 The SixParSolver.py script solves for six-parameter single-diode photovoltaic module model parameters using test data from the California Energy Commission (CEC) module database.
 This method is based on Pyomo and IPOPT, and is an alternative to the SSC-based :doc:`/modules/SixParsolve` PySAM module.